wsor4035/dev.luanti.org/content/faq.md

 ### Can I distribute games outside of Luanti?

-Yes, but this is not officially supported in the engine, you will need to maintain a rebranded fork of the engine.
+Yes, but this is not officially supported in the engine, you will need to maintain a re-branded fork of the engine.
 See [Distributing Luanti Games](/distributing-luanti-games/) for notes on how to do so.

 ### Can I sell games I make with Luanti?